I. THE TEXAS LIMITED LIABILITY COMPANY ACT.

 Pierre v.
 Commissioner (8-24-09).
 Although the "Check the Box" Regulations indicate that the entity tax classification rules are applicable for federal tax purposes (as opposed to federal income tax purposes), the Tax Court, in a fully reviewed decision, ruled that a single member limited liability company, treated as a disregarded entity for federal income tax purposes, is nonetheless treated as a separate entity for federal gift tax purposes, thus, allowing valuation discounting.
 Suzanne J. Pierre, 133 T.C.
 No. 2 (8-24-09).

 Election to be Taxed as an S Corporation.
-Many practitioners who favor S corporation structuring, and who also believe that the limited liability company structure provides a better liability shield than the corporate structure in Texas, often recommend forming a limited liability company, electing to be taxed as a corporation rather than a partnership (or disregarded entity) and electing S corporation status.
+Many practitioners who favor S corporation structuring, and who also believe that the limited liability company structure provides a better liability shield than the corporate structure in Texas (but note the enactment of the 2011 Texas state legislation discussed above which was designed to make comparable the liability shields of corporations and limited liability companies), often recommend forming a limited liability company, electing to be taxed as a corporation rather than a partnership (or disregarded entity) and electing S corporation status.
 The instructions to both Form 8832 (Entity Classification Election) and Form 2553 (S Election) provide that only the Form 2553 need be filed to make both elections, assuming that the same effective date is desired for both elections (which is usually the case).
 For example, the instructions to Form 8832 (Rev. March 2007) state on the top of the middle column on Page 4: "An eligible entity that timely files Form 2553 to elect classification as an S corporation and meets all other requirements to qualify as an S corporation is deemed to have made an election under Regulations section 301.7701-3(c)(v) to be classified as an association taxable as a corporation."

 Pre-1997 Classifications.
 The claimed tax classification of a non-corporate entity, including a Texas limited liability company, that was in existence prior to January 1, 1997 will be respected for all periods prior to January 1, 1997, if the entity had a reasonable basis (within the meaning of IRC §6662) for its claimed classification, and neither the entity nor any of its members was notified in writing on or before May 8, 1996 that the classification of the entity was under examination (in which case, the entity's classification will be determined in the examination).
 (Reg. §301.7701-3(f)(2)).
 Note: This provision should provide substantial comfort that IRS conflicts over classification issues for even prior periods should be uncommon.